MarimoElectronics/Yonaguni-docs/README.md

 ### **Hardware Architecture**
-  The following shows a block diagram of the Yonaguni hardware architecture.
+  The following shows a block diagram of the ADRV9002 RF-SoM hardware architecture.
   ![Functional block diagram](./img/functional_block.svg)
   For further descriptions, refer ```Yonaguni_HW-Specifications_r2.00.docx``` (current version is only available in Japanese).